 The Sony MZ-N10 was given the title of best MiniDisc Personal of 2003, thanks in no small part to its capacity to store, wait for it, 160 minutes of music on a single MD.
 As we said then, "digital music may eventually mean the end of MiniDisc, but for now it's given the ailing format a new lease of life".
 It was short-lived.

 What you see here with the £700 Panasonic TX32DTM1 is the last ever Award-winning CRT TV, from 2005.
 It had been just two years beforehand that CRT had been the dominant TV technology at the Awards, with five of the eight TV gongs that year.
 How quickly things changed...

 LCD and plasma TVs were very much in the ascendancy come 2005 and, despite still claiming to offer the best-quality pictures of the time, CRT's star was beginning to fade.
 After all, can you imagine accommodating such a hefty beast in your home nowadays?
 Of course now we're all about 4K and OLED, or preferably a combination of the two...

 Introducing the Panasonic NV-HD605B - the Best Home Cinema Source of 1996.
 At the time, it was a steal at £400 and Panasonic had a track record for making desirable VCRs.
 The market for VHS tapes - having fought off competition from Betamax - lasted until the turn of the century, but soon found itself falling behind the more advanced DVD format.

-But enough about the past, all eyes are now on Monday 17th October and the reveal of our What Hi-Fi?
-Awards 2016 winners...
+But enough about the past, all eyes are now on Thursday 16th November and the publication of our What Hi-Fi?
+Awards 2017 issue...